finos/open-source-readiness/docs/osr-resources/InnerSource.md

     </div>
     <div class="slide-notes">
       <p>Open source would not exist today if not for the strong
-        licensing leadership by the Free Software Foundation and Open Source Initiative, encoded and supported by copyright law.
+        licensing leadership by the Free Software Foundation (FSF) and Open Source Initiative (OSI), encoded and supported by copyright law.
 Both used copyright law as the basis of open source licensing and though they were different in philosophy they were very similar in practice.
-This does not exist in the same way for InnerSource projects</p>
+This does not exist in the same way for InnerSource programs</p>
     </div>
   </div>
   <div class="slide slide--bordered">